michaelthscott/Finite-Monadology/README.md

 # Finite Monadology

-The best of all possible worlds
+An analysis of simple cellular automata to find the best possible world.